Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

         }
         ```

-2. The `#!java switch-case` statements:
+2. The `#!cpp switch-case` statements:

-    A `#!java switch-case` is a branching structure used when you want to do several differnt things depending on the value of a variable:
+    A `#!cpp switch-case` is a branching structure used when you want to do several differnt things depending on the value of a variable:
     For example:

-    ```java
+    ```cpp
     void main() {
         int a = 10;
         switch(a) {